spritesapp/spritesapp.github.io/_posts/2014-09-16-and-the-free-ticket-to-web-summit-goes-to-primetag.md

 # And the free ticket to Web Summit goes to...
 PrimeTag!

 It's with great pleasure we'd like to announce that the free ticket to Web Summit (the one the giveaway for which [we announced](http://blog.spritesapp.com/2014/08/19/get-your-free-ticket-to-web-summit-conference.html) last month) goes to Manuel Albuquerque and the PrimeTag team!
-We've asked Manuel a couple of questions about his product - here's the little Q&A.
+We've asked Manuel a couple of questions about his product - here's the little Q&A:

 ###*Manuel, what is PrimeTag?
 Give us your elevator pitch!*